ChesterXXX/LatexHelper/README.md

 -   Clicking `filename` in `\input{filename}` will auto-create a new `filename.tex` file if it doesn't already exist, then opens it in a new tab or switches to an existing tab if it's already open.

 #### Figure Snippet
--   Provides a snippet that generates a LaTeX figure environment:
+-   Provides a snippet, which is disabled by default, to generate a LaTeX figure environment:
     -   The snippet is activated by typing `@` (customizable), and is triggered on space or a new line.
     -   Pressing `SPACEBAR`, `TAB`, or `ENTER` after typing `@fig/test_fig` will generate the following code:
         ```